Steer Clear of Steer Clear Law Violations

 I already know what your next question is: What if you CAN’T move over a lane because of heavy traffic or poor road conditions?
 Then at least reduce your speed.

 Here’s why: Motorists who fail to change lanes or reduce their speed could be cited.
 Failure to move over or slow down can result in a citation that carries a fine of as much as $250.

 If you’re cited for another traffic violation in this situation (say you aren’t wearing your seatbelt), you could face double fines.
 And if a worker is injured in a crash in this type of situation?
-Expect a 90-day license suspension, and the need to contact a Pittsburgh criminal lawyer who focuses on traffic law defense.
+Expect a 90-day license suspension, and the need to contact a Pittsburgh criminal defense lawyer who focuses on traffic law defense.